55+ things to do on vacation in Michigan

 Roadside attractions in Traverse City – Love unique and quirky?
 We’ve found them here in Traverse City.

-Shetlers Dairy – Located in Kalkaska, this family run dairy has a store you can purchase a variety of items.
+Shetlers Dairy – (Permanently closed) Located in Kalkaska, this family run dairy has a store you can purchase a variety of items.
 They even process their own milk.

 Tunnel of Trees – This is a beautiful trail to take along Lake Michigan’s coast.